core-wg/resource-directory/point-to-point-responses.md

 > missing, simple statement to make that this is configured out of band with
 > the RD?
 Or is that carrier somehow in a authentication credentials?

-WGF-6
 response:

-The RD does not distinguish between endpoints and CTs; both are just clients that have to present suitable credentials.
+The RD does not distinguish between endpoints and CTs; both are just CoAP clients that have to present suitable credentials.

 The first mention of CTs in the security policies has some text to that.